telecom-se/hpp/lab1/README.md

 > Task : Connect the dots: Watch the following awesome videos on CPU pipeline : [pipelining](https://www.youtube.com/watch?v=AgpW0SDtqC8&index=44&list=PLAwxTw4SYaPmqpjgrmf4-DGlaeV0om4iP), [Pipelining in a processor](https://www.youtube.com/watch?v=otSXgSp-8EY&index=60&list=PLAwxTw4SYaPmqpjgrmf4-DGlaeV0om4iP) - Look also at the additional quizzes on pipelining for laundry and instructions in the same videos series.

+> Draw a 5-stages pipeline where to instructions are in that order : 1) load something from emmory in register 1, add what is in register 1 and register 2, add what is in register 2 and register 3.What are modern number of pipeline stages ?
+What is a a pipeline stall ?

 ## Play time !

 In what follows, we will create some Java programs in order to observe the effect of the cache hierarchy on simple data structure tasks.

-You are strongly encourage to first read [a very nice document from U. Drepper](https://people.freebsd.org/~lstewart/articles/cpumemory.pdf)).
+You are strongly encourage to first read [a very nice document from U. Drepper](https://people.freebsd.org/~lstewart/articles/cpumemory.pdf).

 ## Read Walks using arrays

 ### Utility function
-In what follows, we will need to be able to build fxed-size arrays of `2^k` bytes.
+In what follows, we will need to be able to build fixed-size arrays of `2^k` bytes.
 For this purpose, we will be creating arrays of random `int`s, provided that your JVM stores `int`s as 32 bits (4 bytes).
-When we want to build arrays of `2^k` bytes, we will be building arrays of `(2^k) / 4` random `ìnt`'s.
+When we want to build arrays of `2^k` bytes, we will be building arrays of `(2^k) / 4` random `int`'s.

 > Task : Write a Java class that expose a single static function to create such an array, whose size is given as parameter.
 That is write `public static int[] makeArray(int k)`.